seanbrar/gemini-batch-prediction/docs/how-to/index.md

 See also:

-- Tutorials for first-time onboarding
+- [Tutorials](../tutorials/index.md) for first‑time onboarding
-- Reference for exact API/CLI details and defaults
+- [Reference](../reference/index.md) for exact API/CLI details and defaults
-- Explanation for background on concepts, tradeoffs, and design
+- [Architecture](../explanation/architecture.md) for background on concepts, tradeoffs, and design